Skip to Main Content

 Na, in dieđe de eará go ahte dat guhte lea buot geahččalan, dat buot diehtá; guhte ii lean geahččalan, son gielástallá.

-I grew up at a time when the adages were still alive, or maybe I ought rather to say: at a time when the world was still young and wisdom was old.
-It is said that life is the best teacher, so they who had lived longest were the wisest.
-It was as in aboriginal societies the world over that the elders were respected because they possessed a great deal of knowledge because they had lived longer and experienced much.
-Later in life I heard that there is a difference in being wise and learned – it is possible to acquire a great deal of learning, but that doesn’t necessarily imply that one becomes wise too.
-A little ironically one might allow oneself to assert that academia is precisely the best proof of the truth value in this, but I will refrain from being ironic about anyone, will just say that in traditional societies the highest status has gone to those regarded as wise.
-At the same time there is little doubt that this view of knowledge is servile and conservative, and provides little space for new ideas.
-Therefore, the agitating Indians always lost to established knowledge when the Indians deliberated amongst themselves about what efforts ought to be taken against the white colonists.
-The wise old men worked it out from their world of experience and were little willing to admit that colonization was an entirely new situation and experience about which the tradition didn’t have any knowledge.
+As an historic example we may contemplate the agitating Native American Indian warriors who lost to established knowledge when the tribes deliberated amongst themselves about what efforts ought to be taken against the white colonists.
+The wise old men worked it out from their world of experience and were hesitant to admit that colonization was an entirely new situation about which the tradition didn’t have any knowledge.
 In addition the Indian chiefs figured that the white intruders were equally good and reasonable people like themselves, and therefore would allow humanity and benevolence to go before everything else.
-The young people however understood that the colonists did not have heart and that their brains were only occupied with devising strategies to rake together as much wealth as possible, and that in this struggle sensitivity always lost out to greed.
-But they never managed to get their older tribal members to believe anything so evil about people, and therefore the Indians, the noble savages, were easy prey for the conquistadors.
+The young people however understood that the colonists did not have a soft heart and that their brains were only occupied with devising strategies to rake together as much wealth as possible, and that in this struggle sensitivity always lost out to greed.
+But they never managed to get their older tribal members to believe anything so evil about people, and therefore the Native Americans were easy prey for the conquistadors, even though the Natives actually were upholding and respecting the best traditions of humanity expressed in their own cultures.

 But they were clever, the elders, they mastered infotainment without knowing they were doing it…

-Even if this article is mainly supposed to deal with adages, I cannot entirely allow our rich legend and folktale treasure to sit.
+Even if this article is mainly supposed to deal with adages, I cannot entirely allow our rich legend and folktale treasure to be left unmentioned.
 I know that space doesn’t allow exegeses at great length on the educational function of the folktales and the customary panegyric lauding of how advanced our parents, and especially, our grandparents were pedagogically when it came to teaching in the so-called indirect manner.
 So I’ll let the panegyric rest, but anyway state that that is exactly what they were: capable pedagogues, our forebears with their stories.
-Not necessarily because they themselves were such geniuses when it came to child rearing and passing on family wisdom to the younger ones, but more because they were following in familiar tracks – they repeated what they themselves had experienced, they retold what they had heard, what in the garb of modern language would be called reproducing experiential knowledge, they orally transmitted accumulated folk wisdom through their practice and the children’s presence and participation in this practice.
-Hence, the repetition of the stories was so important too: in this way they came to stick better in the memory.
+Not necessarily because they themselves were such geniuses when it came to child rearing and passing on family wisdom to the younger ones, but more because they were following in familiar tracks – they repeated what they themselves had experienced, they retold what they had heard, what in the garb of modern language would be called reproducing indigenous knowledge, they orally transmitted accumulated folk wisdom through their practice and the children’s presence and participation in this practice.
+Hence, the repetition of the stories was important too: in this way they came to stick better in the memory.

 And finally a few words about riddles